-Work Time (continued)

-B. Second Read with a Partner: Cause and Effect Relationships about Earthquakes (15 minutes)

-- Ask students to think again about what good readers do when they read closely: - "What do readers do after reading for the gist?" - Call on a few students to share aloud.
-Listen for: "read again," "read for a specific purpose," etc. - Tell students that they will read a portion of the article a second time, this time paying close attention to the relationships between scientific concepts, or ideas, that explain what causes an earthquake and what happens during and after an earthquake.
+Work Time (continued) Meeting Students' Needs Work Time (continued) B. Second Read with a Partner: Cause and Effect Relationships about Earthquakes (15 minutes) Ask students to think again about what good readers do when they read closely: "What do readers do after reading for the gist?"
+Call on a few students to share aloud.
+Listen for: "read again," "read for a specific purpose," etc. Tell students that they will read a portion of the article a second time, this time paying close attention to the relationships between scientific concepts, or ideas, that explain what causes an earthquake and what happens during and after an earthquake.
 Remind students of the work they did with cause and effect in Module 3A.
-Ask students to think about and share with a partner: - "What do you know about cause and effect?" - Invite a few students to share aloud their discussion.
+Ask students to think about and share with a partner: "What do you know about cause and effect?"
+Invite a few students to share aloud their discussion.
 Listen for: "Causes and effects are related," "An effect is a result of whatever caused it," and "You don't always know the cause of an effect.
 Sometimes texts actually describe the effect first, then the cause.
 Sometimes you have to infer the cause or effect.
-For example, in our study about Jackie Robinson (Module 3A), we read abut causes of the civil rights movement and effects of what some people did during that time." - Clarify as needed.
+For example, in our study about Jackie Robinson (Module 3A), we read abut causes of the civil rights movement and effects of what some people did during that time."
+Clarify as needed.
 Explain that they will be reading to learn what causes an earthquake.
-Remind them that the text may not describe the causes and effects in the order they actually happen.
-In real life, cause always comes first, then effect.
-They happen in chronological (first, second, third, etc. ...) order.
-But writers don't always give us the information so clearly. - Distribute and display the Earthquake Concepts note-catcher.
-Tell students that in the left-hand column they will write what happens before an earthquake, in the middle columns they will write what happens during an earthquake, and in the right-hand column they will write what happens after an earthquake.
-Answer any clarifying questions about the note-catcher. - Ask students to read along in their heads as you reread the fourth paragraph.
-Set purpose: Ask them to pay attention to what the text says about what happens before an earthquake.
-Read aloud from "Seismologists, scientists who study..." to the end of the paragraph, "...brittle rocks near the surface." - Ask: - "What happens before an earthquake?" - Listen for: "slow moving material (plates) build up and push rocks to the surface."
+Remind them that the text may not describe the causes of the civil rights movement and effects.
+The always give us the information so clearly.
+Distribute and display the Earthquake Concepts note-catcher.
+Tell students that in the left-hand column they will write what happens bdire an earthquake, in the middle columns they will write what happens bduring an earthquake, and in the right-hand column they will write what happens before an earthquake.
+Read aloud from "Seismologists, scientists who study" to the end of the paragraph. "brittle rocks near the surface."
+Meeting Students' Needs Consider posting all questions asked during the lesson on chart paper or the white board for students to refer to throughout the lesson.
+Students who struggle with writing would benefit from a partially filled- in note-catcher.
+Consider pre-highlighting details to focus on in the text for students who struggle reading complex text in order to help them fill out the note- catcher.
+"What happens before an earthquake?" • Listen for: "slow moving material (plates) build up and push rocks to the surface."
 Model writing "slow moving material (plates) build up and push rocks to the surface" in the first column of the note-catcher and invite students to record this in their own note-catchers.
+Copyright © 2013 by Expeditionary Learning, New York, NY.
+All Rights Reserved.
+NYS Common Core ELA Cu rriculum • G5:M4:U1:L2 • November 2013 • 7